lee-b/calculator-mcp-server/README.md

    fastmcp install calculator_server.py --name "Math Calculator"
    ```

-3. Once installed, Claude will automatically have access to all the mathematical tools and functions.
+3. Once installed, your AI should automatically have access to all the mathematical tools and functions.

 ## Usage Examples

-After integrating with Claude Desktop, you can ask Claude to perform various mathematical operations.
+After integrating with your AI, you should be able to ask IT to perform various mathematical operations.
 Here are some examples:

 ### Basic Calculations
 ```